7 Powerful Ways to Upgrade Your Email Marketing Campaigns

 Your welcome email recipients might find clickable resources that they can use to solve a need.
 You can share 1–2 of your most popular blog articles to give them an idea of what they’ll receive in the future.

-Or, share a free resource that is relevant to the content they converted on in the first place.
+Or, share a free resource that is relevant to the content they converted on.
 It would help if the offering was immediately accessible instead of requiring another form submission.

 Sharing value in your welcome email helps your recipients understand the content they can expect from you.
 It also gives them immediate help whether as a blog article or other content type.